HlustikP/Imagy/README.md

 # Windows
 - Use the VS Dev Console for the c++ library and another shell for the binding.

-# Linux:
+# Linux
 - ZLIB: `sudo apt-get install zlib1g-dev`
 - libpng: `sudo apt install libpng-dev`
-- libjpeg: Follow build and install instructions https://github.com/libjpeg-turbo/libjpeg-turbo/blob/main/BUILDING.md
+- libjpeg: Follow the build and install instructions on https://github.com/libjpeg-turbo/libjpeg-turbo/blob/main/BUILDING.md

+## Usage
+WIP

 ## Troubleshooting
 - Problem: Compiling the c++ library succeeds but compiling the binding with `node-gyp`throws linker errors.